-The Annual Meeting of Stockholders of Lee Enterprises, Incorporated, a Delaware corporation (the "Company"), will be held in the second floor conference room of the offices of the Company, 215 N. Main Street, Davenport, Iowa, on January 23, 2001, at 9:00 AM, for the following purposes:
+The Annual Meeting of Stockholders of Lee Enterprises, Incorporated, a Delaware corporation (the "Company"), will be held at the Radisson Quad City Plaza Hotel & Conference Center, 111 E. 2nd Street, Davenport, Iowa, on January 23, 2002, at 9:00 a.m., for the following purposes:

-- (1) To elect three directors for terms of three years, and one director for a term of one year; and - (2) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) To elect two directors for terms of three years; and - (2) To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-The Board of Directors has fixed December 1, 2000 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.
+The Board of Directors has fixed December 3, 2001 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.

-It is important that your shares be represented whether or not you plan to attend.
+It is important that your shares be represented whether or not you plan to attend the Annual Meeting.
 You may vote by marking, signing and dating the enclosed proxy card and returning it in the postage paid envelope.
 Stockholders may also vote by telephone or via the Internet.
 If you attend the meeting, you may withdraw your proxy at that time and vote your shares in person.

-/s/ C. D. Waterman, III -----C. D. Waterman III, Secretary
+/s/ C. D. Waterman III C. D. Waterman III, Secretary

-Davenport, Iowa December 27, 2000
+Davenport, Iowa December 27, 2001